 Raglan Knitting Patterns

 The raglan sleeve is used in countless knitting patterns.
 The sweaters are very comfortable and rather easy to make, particularly for experienced knitters.
 Due to extreme shaping, it is important to follow your pattern very closely.
 A few mistakes can lead to an odd fit or a complete disaster when it's time to finish the sweater.

 - Raglan Sleeve Cardigan: Joan Wilson's pattern for 18-inch dolls is a great way to practice your raglan technique on a smaller scale.

 - Flax from Tin Can Knits: A classic raglan style, this pattern has a fantastic ribbed pattern running down the sleeves.
 It's available as a free Ravelry download sized from newborn to 4XL so that you can knit one for everyone in the family.

-- Color Blocked Striped Raglan: From this article writer's book, Colorwork Knitting, you will have a lot of fun playing with color in this basic raglan sweater pattern.
+- Color Blocked Striped Raglan: You will have a lot of fun playing with color in this basic raglan sweater pattern.